akcarsten/bitfinex_api/README.md

 symbols = api.symbols()
 ```

 All available public endpoints are included in this client.
-For a full documentation check the Bitfinex API [webpage](
+For a full documentation check the Bitfinex API [webpage.](
 https://docs.bitfinex.com/docs/public-endpoints)

 ### Private endpoints